Questorian/Windows/PowerShell/01-Learning/ps-readme.txt

 PowerShell
 ----------

 First thing we need to do is enable PowerShell scripts to run - We need to set the local PowerShell execution policy.
-So we need to open an administrative shell, and then start 'powershell.exe' within that:
+So we need to open an administrative shell, and then start 'powershell.exe' within that shell issue the following comands:

     get-ExecutionPolicy
     set-ExecutionPolicy Unrestricted